stley/serverLog/README.md

 ### Disable module message

 The library's default behavior will append a specified module name (or default, "serverLog").
-This was made like this so modules or pieces of code are more easily recognizable between the log lines.
+This was made like this so modules or pieces of logs are more easily recognizable between the global log lines.
 However, this option can be disabled, by defining `serverlog_NO_MODULES` before including the module (or, if compiling it as a side script, defining it in the own filterscript code).

 Enabled: `[DD/MM/YYYY HH/MM/SS] - [module-name-here] - Log info here`